 Attention deficit disorder is becoming an increasingly prevalent diagnosis in children, so much so that we must often search for causes that could account for the dramatic increase.
-While many skeptical holistic doctors would attribute this to over-diagnosing and thus over-prescribing, patients who exhibit symptoms should not be dismissed immediately nor should they be immediately prescribed stimulant therapy (such as methylphenidate or Ritalin).
-Often times an environmental cause can be found and then controlled, or the patient's reaction to the environmental cause can be modulated and balanced so that a true cure can occur.
-Environmental causes are often sought for such patients at our clinic because we recognize that toxicity has an extraordinary impact on both neurological health and the immune system.
-Toxicity is an increasing concern with environmental conditions that both our food and we are exposed to daily.
-While toxins such as heavy metals can directly affect neurological function and thus produce symptoms, they can also poison the immune system so that allergies are more predominant and then these allergies can produce the symptoms!
+In my experience, an environmental attributing factor may be found and then controlled, or the patient's reaction to the environmental cause may be modulated and balanced to improve the overall picture.
+Environmental attributing factors are often sought for such patients at our clinic because we recognize that toxicity may have an effect on both neurological health and as well as the immune system.
+In my opinion, while toxins such as heavy metals may potentially directly affect neurological function and may attribute to symptoms, they may also negatively affect the immune system, potentially leading to an increase in allergies, that then may aggravate symptoms.

-Thus, to be comprehensive and provide a good biological and functional answer to this problem, a search must begin to ask the question why the symptoms of ADD become manifest and why there may be the irregularities described above.
+Thus, in my opinion, to be comprehensive and provide a good biological and functional answer to this problem, a search must begin to ask the question why the symptoms of ADD become manifest and why there may be the irregularities described above.

-At the next layer of assessment and treatment, we have to recognize that an imbalance in the amino acid levels within the blood, while useful and a good option for some patients, may not be the reason why the nerve cells are malfunctioning.
-Balance of these chemicals may be perfectly normal in the blood and yet the nerve cells in the brain are not responding to these chemicals correctly!
-Thus drug therapy may overcome this non-responsiveness, but covers up the fact that there may be another cause, usually a toxicity or allergy, that is making the nerve cells malfunction.
-Thus, for most patients, and especially if there is a history of asthma, eczema, or hayfever in the patient or family, we want to assess for food allergies and sensitivities.
-This is done through the blood.
-Energetic testing with machines seems to vary somewhat between practitioners and scratch testing seems more useful for allergies that present as hives or breathing and respiratory problems.
+Amino acid levels may be tested within the blood.
+While potentially useful and a good option for some patients in my experience, this may not be the reason why the nerve cells are malfunctioning.
+Balance of these chemicals may be perfectly normal in the blood and yet the nerve cells in the brain are not responding to these chemicals correctly.
+Thus drug therapy may overcome this non-responsiveness, but covers up the fact that there may be another potential cause, which in my opinion may be a toxicity or allergy, aggravating the nerve cell malfunctioning.
+Thus, for a significant portion of patients, and especially if there is a history of asthma, eczema, or hayfever in the patient or family, we want to assess for food allergies and sensitivities.
+Some hints for sensitivities can be from the blood, but the gold standard is elimination / rechallenge of such foods.
 Blood testing tests for immune proteins directed specifically against individual foods (usually 95 foods are tested but in ADD of children spices and less common foods are tested also) is more appropriate for "sensitivity" reactions that have more subtle symptoms such as fatigue, irritability, and hyperactivity.
-Once the results come back, either an avoidance is done with later rotation of the foods or the gastrointestinal symptom has to be treated to prevent further allergies from developing.
+Once the results come back, an elimination / rechallenge diet may be recommended to see if symptoms are provoked by the positive foods.
+Temporary avoidance may be recommended for foods that elicit symptoms.
+Another option is to start rotation of these foods.
+The gastrointestinal system may be treated to help it heal, with the goal of preventing further allergies from developing.

-Finally, nutritional recommendations need to be made in order to keep two basic principles operating.
-One is that the sugar level in the blood must be stable throughout the day to prevent hyperactivity.
-In fact, a common mechanism behind some patients ADHD is that the sugar in the blood spikes, either from candy, juice, or refined foods, and then drops because the hormone insulin must come out in large force to balance it.
-Unfortunately, the sugar drops too low, and the body secretes adrenaline (in the blood now, not in the brain!) and the typical adrenaline rush happens, which is interpreted as ADHD.
-Second is that the essential fatty acids in the diet must be balanced remember that fatty acids make up the neurological tissue!
+Finally, in my opinion, nutritional recommendations should be made in order to keep two basic principles operating.
+One is that the sugar level in the blood should be stable throughout the day to reduce hyperactivity.
+Sugar in the blood spikes, either from candy, juice, or refined foods, and then drops because the hormone insulin must come out in large force to balance it.
+Such sugar swings may cause mood, concentration issues, and aggravate some cases of ADD / ADHD.
+Second is that the essential fatty acids in the diet must be balanced remember that fatty acids make up the neurological tissue.

 - amino acid balancing